-Too many Americans are falling through gaps in
+Too many people are falling through gaps in

 We have an obligation to protect people from the effects of deadly tobacco products like cigarettes and cigars, including the harms of breathing secondhand smoke.
 There is no safe level of exposure to the smoke produced by burning tobacco, but because many jurisdictions fail to regulate it effectively, secondhand smoke remains one of the leading causes of preventable disease and death in the US.
 Effective models for creating a smokefree community exist, and places that have adopted them have seen both economic and health benefits.
 It is time to achieve equity in smokefree protections for all, regardless of their geographic region, race/ethnicity, occupation, or economic status.